soma-ssky/mobile-backend-platform/README.md

         --data-urlencode 'include=game' \
         http://<server_address>/1/classes/GameScore/Ed1nuqPvcm

-Show examples for:  Use keys for:

----
 ###Updating Objects###
----

 To change the data on an object that already exists, send a PUT request to the object URL.
 Any keys you don't specify will remain unchanged, so you can update just a subset of the object's data.
 For example, if we wanted to change the score field of our object: